Mazen-Ghaleb/ComputerVisionProject/README.md

 3. Point fitting Method
 4. All Methods

+## Phase 2 - Car Detection
+ Car detection using Yolov3 with weights trained for coco names

 ### How to run:
 1. Run the Shell
 2. Run the Python File in Vcode or any IDE
 3. Run through the Jupyter notebook